 Plant Pathology is the scientific study of plant diseases caused by pathogens such as fungi, bacteria, viruses and nematodes.
 The key aspects of plant pathology include:

 Heinrich Anton de Bary is known as the “Father of Plant Pathology.”
-He was a German botanist and mycologist who discovered that microorganisms cause plant diseases.
-His research on fungi and potato blight helped establish plant pathology as a scientific field.
-He also introduced the term “symbiosis” and made major contributions to mycology.
+He was a German botanist and mycologist who first proved that microorganisms cause plant diseases.
+His detailed research on fungi and potato blight helped make plant pathology a formal science.
+He also introduced the term “symbiosis” and made important discoveries in the study of fungi and plant interactions.

 Heinrich Anton de Bary was born on January 26, 1831, in Frankfurt, Germany.
 His father was a physician with a keen interest in plants, which influenced de Bary’s early fascination with botany.
 He pursued his higher education at the University of Marburg, where he studied botany, zoology and chemistry.
 Later, he completed his doctorate in botany from the University of Berlin in 1853.